 Objectives & DCAF approach

-Since 2016, DCAF has supported the SSR process by engaging in initiatives which long-term aim is to increase the general public's trust in DSF.
+Since 2016, DCAF has supported the SSR process by engaging in initiatives whose long-term aim is to increase the general public's trust in DSF.

-With that in mind, DCAF is actively involved in projects which set out, on the one hand, to improve the internal and external accountability of security forces and, on the other hand, to set in motion community policing initiatives.
+With that in mind, DCAF is actively involved in projects which set out, on the one hand, to improve the internal and external accountability of security forces and, on the other hand, to implement community policing initiatives.

 So far our intervention in Madagascar has enabled the launch of: